Taiki-id31/cse15l-lab-reports/lab2.md

       }
   }
 ```

+**#Note**
+This bug occurred because the method uses the input array itself in the process to reverse the input.
+When the method swap an element, the updated array will still be regarded as the original input array.
+To avoid this problem, we should create a new varible to store the element temporaly, and make a change at two indexes at the same time.

 ## Part 3
 In a couple of sentences, describe something you learned from lab in week 2 or 3 that you didn’t know before.